kubedb/docs/docs/guides/proxysql/tls/configure/index.md

 **Verify ProxySQL Cluster configured with TLS/SSL:**

-Now, we are going to connect to the proxysql server for verifying the `ProxySQL` server has configured with TLS/SSL encryption.
+Now, we are going to connect to the proxysql server for verifying the proxysql server has configured with TLS/SSL encryption.

 Let's exec into the pod to verify TLS/SSL configuration,